Placing ecological thinking at the heart of creative practice

 Our Vision

-Ecostage cultivates a holistic approach to making and sharing work that recognises the interconnectivity between creativity, ecology, sustainability, activism and well-being.
-We aim to be responsive, engaging and relevant in our advocacy and activism, remaining alive to feedback, change and growth.
+- To cultivate a holistic approach to making and sharing work that recognises the interconnectivity between creativity, ecology, sustainability, activism and well-being.

 Latest News